 The important thing to note with net assets is that all of these items aren’t listed line by line.
 Net assets considers where this item is coming from, and how it is being used by breaking the assets down into with and without donor restrictions.

-Sometimes the assets you hold have restrictions on them, like not to be used until a certain date, or should be dedicated to a specific purpose.
-Any asset that you receive with a restriction like this should be categorized as with donor restrictions, otherwise, it can be included in without donor restrictions.
+Sometimes, the assets you hold have restrictions on them, such as not to be used until a certain date.
+Any asset that you receive with a restriction like this should be categorized as donor restrictions, otherwise, it can be included without donor restrictions.

 For example, when we talked about assets we mentioned cash, but where is this cash coming from?
 It could be from things like donor contributions.
 You will look at these donations even further to determine which ones have restrictions and which ones do not.

-So what about assets such as property and equipment?
-These are generally not restricted, unless donated for a specific purpose, such as a building to be used to house beneficiaries.
+So what about property, equipment, and similar assets?
+These are generally not restricted unless donated for a specific purpose, such as a building to be used to house beneficiaries.
 If they are unrestricted they should be compiled into the without donor restrictions category.

-Pro Tip: You can see on the template that with and without donor restrictions are grouped all together, without breaking down the exact assets.
+Pro Tip: You can see on the template that donations with and without donor restrictions are grouped altogether.
 If you want to better understand where these numbers are coming from, you can list each asset separately under the category.
-For example, if you collect membership dues, these can be listed under without restrictions, membership dues.
+For example, if you collect membership dues, you can list these under "without restrictions" and "membership dues."